 - UAMS provides orthopaedic services at Baptist Health in Conway

-- Faculty physicians at eight Family Medical Centers provide care and supervise residents at UAMS Regional Campuses outside of central Arkansas
+- Faculty physicians at nine Family Medical Centers provide care and supervise residents at UAMS Regional Campuses outside of central Arkansas

 - Only adult sickle cell clinic in Arkansas